PandaWhisperer/meteor-yelp-clone/README.md

     cd meteor-yelp-clone
     meteor

 Compare that to the React version, which spends the first 10 minutes setting up the build environment.
 Granted, there isn't much to see here either, but at least there's a little button we can click on that increases a counter.
-Even an `npm start` script is already preconfigured for us.
+Even an `npm start` script is already pre-configured for us.

 ![The default Meteor app](images/meteor-default-app.png)